MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/control-reference.md

 **Maximum value** – Hint of maximum value (may be ignored by some clients).

-**Minimum height** – Specifies the minimum height of the column set in pixels, like "80px".
+**Minimum height** – Specifies the minimum height of the column set in pixels, like "80 px".

 **Minimum value** – Hint of minimum value (may be ignored by some clients).